bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 To receive the result of processing an output module is required.
 The **Output Stream Processor** (OSP) handles external output from event processing pipeline to external data destinations (Elasticsearch, SQL database, REST).

-So the pipeline may look like at the scheme:
+So the pipeline may look like at the following scheme:

 .. figure:: _static/ModuleStructure3.png
    :scale: 80%

 At the Processing platform component, the ingested data is transformed into streams, processed and sent to an external storage.
 Data transformation and computation are the two major tasks of this component.

-.. tip:: More information on module workflow you can find at the :ref:`Modules` page.
+.. tip:: More information on modules you can find at the :ref:`Modules` page.

 The *Streaming component* is essential in SJ-Platform.
 The data is fed to the system, transported between modules and exported to an external storage via streams.
 It is streaming that makes possible such platform features as exactly-once processing, parallelism, fault-tolerance, horizontal scalability.

 The data can be received from different sources.
-Currently, the platform supports obtaining data from TCP sockets and Kafka.
+Currently, the platform supports obtaining data from TCP sockets and Apache Kafka.

 Using **TCP** as an input source a custom protocol can be applied for receiving events, deduplicating them and putting into the processing pipeline.

 SJ-Platform supports **Apache Kafka** as a standard streaming platform providing a common interface for integration for most applications.

 Within the platform, the data is transported to and from modules via *transactional streams* or **T-streams**.
 It is a message broker and a Scala library native to SJ-Platform and designed primarily for exactly-once processing  (so it includes a transactional producer, a consumer and a subscriber).

-More information on T-streams can be found at `the project site <http://t-streams.com/>`_.
+.. tip:: More information on T-streams as well as streaming infrastructure in SJ-Platform can be found at the :ref:`Streaming` page.

 *Administration* of the platform is performed through `the UI <http://streamjuggler.readthedocs.io/en/develop/SJ_UI_Guide.html>`_.
 It is presented via Node JS.
 The platform UI provides `REST API <http://streamjuggler.readthedocs.io/en/develop/SJ_CRUD_REST_API.html>`_ instrumentation that allows interacting with the platform, monitoring the module performance, retrieving metrics data and configuration information as well as managing operations such as modul starting or stopping.